PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ### How to do it

-Our final system from **Chapter 10 Building Microservice Systems** is depicted in below, recall that it comprises a front end, three services and a reporting tool.
+Our final system from **Chapter 10 Building Microservice Systems** is depicted in below, recall that it comprises a frontend, three services and a reporting tool.

 ![image](./images/finalsystem.png)]